Fast-Trips/fast-trips/fasttrips/Examples/Springfield/Readme.md

 pnr_ids	      |        |                     |Optional, empty list implies any accessible PNR can be used

-Files
+Config Files
 ------
 This folder contains three `pathweights_ft.txt` and `config_ft.txt` files each.
-The files with extensions (`_pat` and `_alt`) are used by the test scripts.
+The configs with extensions (`.pat` and `.alt`) are used by the test scripts.
 These should not be modified as they are targeted to test specific features in the code.